-Costs of stay Costs for subsistence, accommodation, local and public transport such as bus and taxi, personal or optional health insurance.
-Contribution to unit costs Staff up to the 14th day of activity:120 EUR per day per participant + between the 15 th and 60 th day of activity: 70 EUR per day per participant + between the 61 th day of activity and up to 3 months: 50 EUR per day per participant Based on the duration of the stay of the participants. da Students + be up to the 14th day of activity:55 EUR per day per participant + between the 15 th and 90 th day of activity: 40 EUR per day per participant Equipment Contribution for the purchase of equipment necessary for the implementation of the project.
+For travel distances of 8000 KM or more: 1500 EUR per participant Costs of stay public transport such as bus and taxi, personal or public transport such as bus and taxi, personal or to unit costs Staff up to the 14th day of activity:120 EUR per day per participant + between the 15 th and 60 th day of activity: 70 EUR per day per participant + between the 61 th day of activity and up to 3 months: 50 EUR per day per participant Based on the duration of the stay (including travel) of the participants.
+Students up to the 14th day of activity:55 EUR per day per participant + between the 15 th and 90 th day of activity: 40 EUR per day per participant Equipment Contribution for the purchase of equipment necessary for the implementation of the project.
 Support is provided only for equipment purchased for the benefit of the HEIs in the Partner Countries Real costs 100% of eligible costs Max.
 30% of the total grant Conditional: the request for financial support to cover these costs must be motivated in the application form Sub-contracting Support for sub-contracting costs that are necessary to the implementation of the project, including, in particular, costs for the compulsory financial audits (audit certificate) and for any external quality assurance procedure.
 Sub-contracting for project-management-related tasks is not eligible.
 Real costs 100% of eligible costs Max.
 10% of the total grant Sub-contracting to external bodies should be very occasional.
 The specific competences and particular expertise needed to reach the project objectives should be found in the consortium and should determine its composition.
+Exceptional costs Expensive travel costs of participants (for details, see section "what else you should know about this action").
+Real costs Expensive travel costs: maximum up to 80% of eligible costs